 The IOC and its international experts published a landmark paper in May 2019 addressing mental health problems in elite athletes.

-The following advice addresses a number of topics related to athletes’ mental health to help you on and off the field of play.
+Split into three categories, the following advice addresses a number of topics related to athletes’ mental health to help you on and off the field of play.

 With mental health problems, early intervention can lead to better – and often faster – recovery.
 Athletes who experience mental health symptoms, such as anxiety or low mood, can often downplay or minimise their experiences, insisting: “It’s nothing; it will pass”.
-But doing so misses the chance to intervene early, before problems become persistent or more severe.
+But doing so misses the chance to intervene before problems become persistent or more severe.

 As soon as you notice changes in your mental health, talk to someone you trust or seek help and support, as this will offer the best chances for recovery.